 This 250-hour training is suitable for certified Ayurvedic consultants and practitioners, yoga instructors, health chefs, and anyone who wants to learn how to cook and eat according to the principles of Ayurveda.
-The course includes 11 weekend training sessions, over the course of seven months along with remote learning.
+The course includes 11 weekend training sessions, over the course of six months along with remote learning.
 See course format and outline below for details.

 Students will enjoy the advantages of smaller class size and learning hands-on from SV Ayurveda practitioners, and professionals in culinary arts.
 The program is vegetarian (no meat, fish, eggs), and it will also accommodate students with dairy-free needs.

 The training includes 150 hours of hands-on cooking and 200 hours of face-to-face learning.
 Lunch meals and sometimes dinners are also included with each training day.

 - Learn the basics of SV Ayurveda theory as described in the ancient texts and as it particularly relates to food and healing in our day and age

 - Identify ingredients according to their biochemical and bio-qualitative properties

 - Understand the dosha-balancing properties of foods and spices based on their taste, potency, post-digestive effect, and unique healing benefits

 - Learn the subtleties of making, preserving, and using various herbs and spices in cooking